pmiossec/vscode-gitextensions/README.md

 * GitExtensions: Create a tag
 * GitExtensions: Manage remotes

+Commands available via the icons in the Status Bar:

+* GitExtensions: Browse in GitExtensions
+* GitExtensions: See File History

 ## Intall

-For the moment, dowload it in the `Release` Section and install it using:
+For the moment, download it in the `Release` Section and install it using the command palette (`ctrl + shift + p`) and then select `Extensions: Install from VSIX...`

-`code --install-extension vscode-gitextensions-0.0.1.vsix`

 ## Requirements

-GitExtensions should be accessible in the PATH.
+* GitExtensions should be accessible in the PATH.
+* Visual Studio Code v0.18

 ## Known Issues